frk/hiox/README.md

 more challenging as the complexity of an app's CRUD operations starts to rapidly grow in an attempt to meet the app's shape-shifting requirements.

-The approach taken by the package is unconventional and unoriginal.
-Unconventional, at least according to my interpretation, in that it ignores some of the common recommendations on how to write HTTP handlers in Go.
-Unoriginal, because it is, to a substantial degree, inspired by the design of the Cocoa's ViewController Life Cycle and, to a lesser degree, by ROR's before/after hooks.
+The package willfuly ignores some of the common recommendations on how to write HTTP handlers in Go and as such, it fails to be a good option for anyone who wants to follow those recommendations.